-Five players the Seahawks figure to have their eye on at this week’s NFL Combine
+Five players the Seahawks figure to have their eye on at this week’s NFL combine

 Defensive linemen may make the most sense for Seattle, which has the 21st overall pick in the first round at the moment.

-The strength of this year’s NFL Draft can be assessed pretty easily, says Daniel Jeremiah, a draft expert for the NFL Network.
+The strength of this year’s NFL draft can be assessed pretty easily, says Daniel Jeremiah, a draft expert for the NFL Network.

 “To me, it’s all about the big guys,’’ Jeremiah said Monday in a conference call previewing the NFL Combine, which will be held this week in Indianapolis, with coach and general manager press conferences on Wednesday and Thursday and on-field workouts for 337 prospective draftees Friday through Monday.